 This course is offered to all undergraduate students of the college.
-The course is aimed at making students more healthy, practice mental hygiene, become emotionally stable and selfdisciplined, cultivate concentration, awareness and consciousness so that they may have a sound mind and sound body.
+The course is aimed at making students more healthy, practice mental hygiene, become emotionally stable and self-disciplined, cultivate concentration, awareness and consciousness so that they may have a sound mind and sound body.
 The course comprises of practical classes.
-This Year the course will be conducted in the month of September online due to COVID-19 pandemic.
+This year the course will be conducted in the month of September online due to COVID-19 pandemic.

-Open to all students of the college
+Eligibility Open to all students of the college

-Four Weeks (36 Hours)

-Monday to Friday
+Duration of Course Four Weeks (36 Hours) Classes Monday to Friday

-Free
+Fee Free